 In Whitestown, Indiana, a worker said Amazon wasn’t providing safety equipment, wasn’t disclosing when workers were infected and wasn’t providing or requiring masks.

-“They need to shut the facility down,” the worker wrote to OSHA May 29.
+“They need to shut the facility down,” the worker wrote to OSHA on May 29.
 “It needs to be cleaned out.”

 OSHA has come under fire during the pandemic for a lack of investigation and enforcement on COVID-related complaints in the meat-packing industry, in particular, which was hit hard by the coronavirus.
 The Washington Post recently found that of the nearly 10,000 coronavirus-related complaints filed with OSHA since March, two meatpacking plants — run by Smithfield and JBS — were the only facilities to result in citations and fines, which totaled $29K.